 Retail casinos in Maryland

-Maryland is home to six casino locations.
+Maryland is home to six brick-and-mortar casinos.
 Some of the biggest names in gambling count one of these as part of their portfolio.
 The properties range from large-scale casinos that would be comfortable in Atlantic City or Las Vegas to operations that are merely part of the larger slate of activities at a resort — right next to horseback riding or kayaking.
 Here are the options:

 *Golden Entertainment has agreed to sell Rocky Gap to Century Casinos/VICI Properties.